ctsuu/SDC_Challenge_2/README.md

 I made a little score program to test the correlation between human driving steering angle and machine detected steering angle.
 I break down the whole trip into 1000 frames per section, I measure the pearsonr correlation coefficient for each section and overall scores.

-The interesting I found is:
+# Interesting Finding:
-Team autumn lead most of the sections, except 3000:4000 and 4000:5000.
+* Team autumn lead most of the sections, except 3000:4000 and 4000:5000.
-Team rambo has some issue at 5000: end section.
+* Team rambo has some issue at 5000: end section.

 Overall result is same order as posted.